serayuzgur/crates/README.md

 It is so **simple** that you do not need any configuration, but if you insist...

-`crates.useLocalCargoRepository`: If true, crates will use local cargo repository.
+`crates.useLocalCargoIndex`: If true, crates will use local cargo repository.

 `crates.githubAuthBasic`: The `<username>:<personal-access-token>` or `<username>:<password>` for accessing Github API with increased access rates 5000 req/h.